mkht/PSOpenAI/Guides/How_to_handle_API-keys_and_Context.md

 Specify the API key explicitly in the `-ApiKey` parameter.
 It must be specified each time the function is called.

+Passing `$null` explicitly to `-ApiKey` uses an empty key.
+The global and environment variables are used only when `-ApiKey` is omitted and no key is set in the context.

 This is best used when the function is called only once or with few calls, such as when executing manually from the console.

 ```powershell